dazinator/Changify/README.md

 - Deferred: The callback you supply won't be executed until the very first token is consumed.

-i.e the logic is deferred until first use of a token.
+i.e the logic is deferred until first consumption of a token.

 If you don't use the `deferred` version of the api, then the callback you supply is executed immediately instead of inline with consumption of the first token.